valadaptive/glypht/README.md

   - "Auto-adjusts" vertical metrics by default.
   - May also do other processing steps that are geared towards the legacy web and are of dubious merit today.
   - Runs server-side, and is extremely slow (10 seconds just to upload small font files, around a minute to process them).
-  - Doesn't support variable fonts; just returns a .zip containing no font files at all.
+  - Doesn't support variable fonts; just returns a .zip containing no font files at all (after the requisite 1-minute wait).

 - [Everything Fonts' subsetter](https://everythingfonts.com/subsetter):
   - Performs character subsetting only; doesn't do any conversion.